 - 12 hours after quitting, the carbon monoxide in one’s blood drops

 - 2 weeks after quitting, one’s circulation and lung function improve

 Despite all of the available information on health problems associated with smoking and vaping, a significant number of lawyers still engage in this unhealthy behavior.

-By the way, if you are not familiar with the term “vape”, Merriam-Webster Dictionary defines it as “to inhale vapor through the mouth from a usually battery-operated electronic device (such as an electronic cigarette) that heats up and vaporizes a liquid or solid.” (https://www.merriam-webster.com/dictionary/vape November 25, 2019).
+If you are not familiar with the term ‘vape’, the Merriam-Webster Dictionary defines it as “to inhale vapor through the mouth from a usually battery-operated electronic device (such as an electronic cigarette) that heats up and vaporizes a liquid or solid.” (https://www.merriam-webster.com/dictionary/vape November 25, 2019).

 So, how big is this problem?
 A 2011 study by the Centers for Disease Control and Prevention (CDC) found that 9.4 percent of practicing lawyers were regular smokers.
 A 2016 study in the Journal of Addiction Medicine stated that 16.9 percent of lawyers were active smokers.
 This higher number is closer to a 2014 study indicating that 24 percent of French lawyers were active smokers.

 If you consider smoking as an isolated problem, there are numerous programs and products relating to smoking cessation.
 However, aside from the physical hazards of smoking, there is also the consideration that an addiction to cigarettes may indicate other self-destructive behavior.
 The study in the Journal of Addiction Medicine which stated that 16.9 percent of lawyers were active smokers, also found that 20.6 percent of lawyers engaged in harmful drinking to excess. (https://tobaccofreelife.org/resources/smoking-lawyers/ November 25, 2019).